Correlation holes and slow dynamics induced by fractional statistics in gapped quantum spin liquids

 The toy model \eqref{eqn:disc-free-energy} predicts that $\xi_*\propto T^{-1/4}$.
-In a finite system of size $L^2$, this means that the vison density vanishes below a critical temperature $T_* \!\sim\! t_s L^{-4}$, as we indeed observe in the scaling collapse in the inset of Fig.~\ref{fig:monte-carlo-results}.
-By contrast, a thermodynamically large system always contains a nonzero density $\rho_s$ of spinons.
-In this case, we expect the visons to form a density $\rho_s$ of independent empty circular patches~\footnote{Recall that the spinons are effectively hardcore bosons, making it costly for the same patch to be occupied by more than one spinon; moreover, entropy is generally expected to favour multiple distinct patches}.
-This construction applies to the dilute limit where the patch size is significantly smaller than the average distance between spinons, $\xi_* \! \ll \! \rho_s^{-1/2}$.
-Since the thermal spinon density $\rho_s \!\sim\! e^{-\beta\Delta_s}$ vanishes exponentially fast as $T$ decreases~\cite{Hart2018}, whereas $\xi_*$ increases only algebraically, the condition is expected to hold in the temperature window of interest~\eqref{eq:temperature_window}.
+In a finite system of size $L^2$, this means that the vison density vanishes below a critical temperature $T_* \!\sim\! t_\text{s} L^{-4}$, as we indeed observe in the scaling collapse in the inset of Fig.~\ref{fig:monte-carlo-results}.
+By contrast, a thermodynamically large system always contains a nonzero density $\rho_\text{s}$ of spinons.
+In this case, since the spinons are effecitvely hardcore bosons, we expect the visons to form a density $\rho_\text{s}$ of independent empty circular patches.
+This construction applies to the dilute limit where the patch size is significantly smaller than the average distance between spinons, $\xi_* \! \ll \! \rho_\text{s}^{-1/2}$.
+Since the thermal spinon density $\rho_\text{s} \!\sim\! e^{-\beta\Delta_\text{s}}$ vanishes exponentially fast as $T$ decreases~\cite{Hart2018}, whereas $\xi_*$ increases only algebraically, the condition is expected to hold in the temperature window of interest~\eqref{eq:temperature_window}.\\